- All Topics

 The Certified Lubricating Grease Specialist is required to pass a two-hour exam, which covers all of the topics mentioned above.
 The test is offered at the NLGI annual meetings and other times and places as deemed necessary.
-In 2008, the exam will also be offered at the STLE annual meeting in Cleveland in October in a mutual program which will also offer STLE certification exams at the NLGI annual meeting in Williamsburg, Virginia, in June.

 The CLGS certification is renewable every three years.
 Specialists are identified on the NLGI Web site, where more detailed information and applications are available.
 The CLGS credentials represent an excellent tool for employers to screen employees and end-users to ensure consultants and suppliers are properly qualified in the field.